Chlorophytus/Chlorophytus/README.md

 #### Backend

-I am a backend dev who is also working on ExSemantica, a featherweight platform for social networking, but that may change in the near future.
+I am a backend dev who is also working on a few Elixir-based projects.
+As of the writing I've mainly been working on exfwghtblog so I can self-host a blog efficiently.

 #### Miscellaneous